NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/neurodeskapp.md

 - Debian, Ubuntu Linux Installer: `sudo apt install -f ./NeurodeskApp-Setup-Debian.deb`
 - Red Hat, Fedora, SUSE Linux Installer: `sudo rpm -i NeurodeskApp-Setup-Fedora.rpm`
 - Arch-based package via AUR: `yay neurodesk` (or follow instructions [here](https://wiki.archlinux.org/title/Arch_User_Repository#Installing_and_upgrading_packages))
-- macOS Intel Installer: Double click the downloaded dmg file, then drag the NeurodeskApp.app to the Applications folder; for starting the app: Right click on the NeurodeskApp.app and select "Open", Confirm by clicking on Open again to acknowledge that the developer cannot be verified (we are working on getting this verified).
+- macOS Installer: Double click the downloaded dmg file, then drag the NeurodeskApp.app to the Applications folder; for starting the app: Right click on the NeurodeskApp.app and select "Open".
+For Apple Silicon systems (M1/M2): Make sure to enable Rosetta support in the docker settings for best performance!
 - Windows Installer: Double click the downloaded exe file; Accept to install from an unknown publisher with Yes; then accept the license agreement and click finish at the end.

 ## Launching Neurodesk App